patrickmslatteryvt/busybox-java/README.md

 ```shell
 docker run --rm --interactive --tty busybox-java:jre8
 ```
-TODO: How to use the Makefile
+TODO: How to use the Makefile.<br>
-TODO: Add link to an example downstream image using this base.
+TODO: Add link to an example downstream image using this base.<br>

 ### License
 MIT for the Dockerfiles and docs.